20 Shows Like 'Game of Thrones' to Watch If You're *Still* Thinking About That Finale

 The Last Kingdom, which is based on Bernard Cornwell’s The Saxon Stories, follows Uhtred, a Saxon raised by Vikings.
 His loyalty is tested when he's forced to choose between the place of his birth and those who raised him.

 14. ‘The Tudors’

 The Tudors will definitely remind you of the political warfare and power-hungry rulers in the land of Westeros.
 Set in 16th-century England, this gripping drama chronicles the life of King Henry VIII.
-You won’t find much historical accuracy here, but you will find TK TK.
+You won’t find much historical accuracy here, but you will find a whole lot of drama.